EvanWithaW/adk-equity-research/README.md

 ## How It Works

-The agent integrates multiple data sources to provide comprehensive equity research.
+The agent integrates multiple data sources to provide comprehensive equity research while maintaining accessibility for all users.
+With just a free Google API key, users can access sophisticated financial analysis that would typically require expensive subscriptions or specialized knowledge.

+The system simplifies the equity research process by automating the collection and analysis of information from various sources, making it accessible to individual investors, students, and small firms focusing on U.S. based equities.
 It can:

 1. Look up CIK numbers for companies using their name or ticker symbol
 2. Retrieve detailed company information from the SEC